Keep Your MyListing Website on Stripe's Good Side

 - Policy page.

 In this scenario, there’s really no way the customer’s actions were not malicious.
 However, for our purposes here, let’s assume that everyone is a kind human.

 The first step would be to contact your customer, using email, so you have documentation of your communications with them.

 If your customer responds and it’s pretty clear that the disputes were not meant to be malicious, kindly ask them to help you work to withdrawal the disputes following this guide from Stripe.

-Take that opportunity to ask your customer if there is something with your website could have communicated better.
-If it’s something you could have done better, lick your wounds, and take the whole experience as a learning opportunity.
+Take that opportunity to ask your customer if there is something your website could have communicated better or if there’s something you could have done better, lick your wounds, and make the whole experience a learning opportunity.